sjcHaiKuo/carrierwave-ios/README.md

 ```objc
 - (CRVSettingsView *)settingsViewForImageEditViewController:(CRVImageEditViewController *)controller;
 ```
-The returned object has to be a subclass of `CRVSettingsView` which contains 3 methods responsible for communication with `CRVImageEditViewController`.
+The returned object has to be a subclass of `CRVSettingsView` which contains 4 methods responsible for communication with `CRVImageEditViewController`.
 This makes this view very flexible and customizable because any UI component can trigger an action.
 Just remember to implement following methods:

 `- (void)performCancelAction;` - sends a cancel message to `CRVImageEditViewController`

 `- (void)performDoneAction;` - sends a done message to `CRVImageEditViewController`

 `- (void)showRatioSheet;` - tells `CRVImageEditViewController` to show sheet with ratios.

+`- (void)resetTransform;` - tells `CRVImageEditViewController` to reset all transforms made by user and bring image to its original state.

 Settings view always will layout at the bottom of `CRVImageEditViewController`.
 Nevertheless you can customize its height by implementing:
 ```objc